browserengineering/book/book/security.md

     it's best to store minimal data in cookies.
 Plus, cookies are sent back and forth on every request, so long cookies mean a lot of useless traffic.
 It's therefore wise to store user data on the server, and only store a pointer to that data in the cookie.
+And, since cookies are stored by the browser, they can be changed arbitrarily by the user, so it would be insecure to trust the cookie data.

 ``` {.python file=server}
 SESSIONS = {}